Benchmark Theatre's 2018 Company

 I believe in art and in the art of storytelling.
 From the very beginning, when man kind was sitting around the fire sharing stories, to the great theatres of Greece, to the Globe, to today.
 There’s nothing quite as magical as when two or more people gather together to share stories.
 I think it’s amazing how you can be a complete stranger to a person but after having this exchange with them, a connection is made.
 There are lessons learned, relationships created, and a new chapter is written.
 As artists, we have this huge privilege to continue the tradition time and time again.
 To incite and inspire human connection.
 And I am so incredibly honored to be a part of this amazing group of story tellers.

 Regina is honored to be a company member with Benchmark!
 Originally born in Jersey and raised in South Florida, Regina received her BFA in Musical Theater from the University of Central Florida Conservatory Program.
-For the past five years, Regina has been an Actor-Facilitator for Kaiser Permanente's Arts Integrated Resources department and a proud member of the Experiential Learning Team.
+She is now a professional actor working in Colorado.
 Previously, Regina has worked with the Walt Disney World Company as a performer and has performed in numerous theatres around the country including Seaside Music Theatre, Merry Go Round Playhouse, and Theatreworks.
 Regina relocated to Denver in 2012 and has had the opportunity to work at many of the wonderful theatres in Colorado.
 Colorado Credits include Ayah in The Secret Garden for the Denver Center of the Performing Arts, Marianne in Sense and Sensibility and Ann in All My Sons for The Arvada Center, Marcy Park in The 25th Annual Putnam County Spelling Bee and Joy in This Day and Age for Creede Repertory Theatre, Christmas Eve in Avenue Q for Theatre Aspen, Trix in The Drowsy Chaperone for the Colorado Springs Fine Arts Center, Mary Bailey in It's a Wonderful Life and Sabrina in Sabrina Fair for Spotlight Theatre Company.